Home » Add more value » Personal entrepreneurial competencies, an assessment for business coaches

 - Thinks constantly about the goals to reach

 In short, a dreamer who acts.
 The enterprising business owner puts his vision into practice.
+Curious about your entrepreneurial profile?
+Test it now.

 Moreover, that’s why creativity is so important for an entrepreneur.